FederBoost: Private Federated Learning for GBDT: Horizontal

-The prediction phase for horizontal $\name$ can be centralized, because all participants hold the trained model in the end.
-Recall that $\Cli_l$ sends the split information to all participants (line 24 of Protocol 4), based on which the participants know how the buckets are split for all nodes.
-The threshold values are the quantiles which are known to all participants as well.
-For discrete features, it is easy to know which bucket a sample belongs to, hence it is easy to know which partition it belongs to.
+\Paragraph{Prediction.} \textlabel{The}{RA:1:3} prediction phase for horizontal $\name$ can be achieved locally by each participant, as all participants hold the trained model in the end.
+Recall that $\Cli_l$ sends the split information to all participants (line 24 of Protocol~\ref{alg:horizontal}), based on which the participants know how the buckets are split for all nodes.
+The threshold values are the quantiles that are known to all participants as well.
+Hence each participant knows the threshold values for nodes of all trees.